ua0lnj/vdr-plugin-softhddevice/README.txt

 Note:
 	For old Intel video use va-api and va-api-glx.
 	For newest Intel video use va-api-egl.
-	For old Nvidia video use vdpau.
+	For old Nvidia video use vdpau and vdpau-glx.
 	For newest Nvidia video use cuvid and cuvid-egl or nvdec and nvdec-egl.
 	For all system with openGL you can use cpu-glx or cpu-egl.